GENERAL INFORMATION

 RESERVATIONS AND PAYMENT

 Payment for your campsite does not include an entrance pass for Acadia National Park, which is now required year-round.
-You can purchase a pass online in advance at Recreation.gov or at the park at the Hulls Cove Visitor Center, Park Loop Road Fee Station, Thompson Island Visitor Center, Blackwoods Campground, Schoodic Woods Campground, and the Seawall Campground.
-There is also an automated fee machine that dispenses passes at the entrance to the Schoodic Institute on the Schoodic Peninsula.
+An entrance pass for Acadia National Park is now required year-round.
+You can purchase a pass online in advance at Recreation.gov or at the park at the Hulls Cove Visitor Center, Acadia Gateway Center, Park Loop Road Fee Station, Blackwoods Campground, Schoodic Woods Campground, and the Seawall Campground.
+There is also an automated fee machine that dispenses passes at the entrance to the Rockefeller Hall Welcome Center on the Schoodic Peninsula and outside the Sieur de Monts Nature Center.
 Passes can also be purchased from third-party sellers at the Jordon Pond Gift Shop, Bar Harbor Chamber of Commerce on Cottage Street, Ellsworth Chamber of Commerce, Mount Desert Chamber of Commerce, and the Southwest Harbor/Tremont Chamber of Commerce.

 I checked the reservation site in early and late June just out of curiosity and found that there were dozens of campsites of all types available at the Schoodic Woods Campground before the Fourth of July.
-Of course, during the week of the Fourth there was almost nothing available, but after the Fourth there were plenty of walk-in tent sites, and while drive-in tent sites were readily available, very few were open for more than two days in a row.
-Thus, while you can probably get a campsite for your stay, you may have to move from site to site on a daily basis.
-There were also some A-Loop RV sites available, but other than a few spots here and there, the B Loop sites for large RVs were booked for the season, including beyond Labor Day.
-There were plenty of tent sites for Labor Day weekend, as this is not as popular as the Fourth due to school starting back.
-After Labor Day the campground is wide open except for the B Loop RV sites.
+Of course, during the week of the Fourth there was almost nothing available, and even after the Fourth everything was pretty much booked except for a campsite here and there, and rarely for more than two days in a row.
+Most of the open spots were hike-in campsites and sites in Loop A. The B Loop sites for large RVs were booked for the season, including beyond Labor Day.
+Even after Labor Day it was the hike-in campsites that were mainly available.

 CAMPGROUND RULES

-• Camping is limited to 14 consecutive days between Memorial Day and Columbus Day, and 30 days total in a year
+- Camping is limited to 14 consecutive days and 30 days total in a year

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.